AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/variableAttributes.rst

 Generally, if you have set a **default unit** and you have specified an **Imperial default unit**, you should set an Imperial default value.
 Otherwise, your calculator may not work as expected in Imperial unit countries.

-In v2, this is set using a combination of default value variant and the available helper function ``userUsesImperialUnits()`` To set an imperial default value, follow these steps:
+In Engine v2, this is set using a combination of default value variant and the available helper function ``userUsesImperialUnits()``
+To set an imperial default value, follow these steps:

 #.
 Create a default value variant by clicking the |plus icon| symbol next to that field ('Default value').